Aghjabadi District: Etymology

 Aghjabadi District has 45 villages.
 The main occupation in the villages is agriculture and animal husbandry.

 The name of the village of Avshar of Aghjabadi is related to Oghuzs which has an ancient history.
 Avshars are the descendants of Ulduz Khan, son of Oguz Khan.
 The word "Avshar" means "brave".
 The area of the village of Avshar is 10.6 km^{2} and it has a population of 6406.

 "Ashagi Avshar" village was settled at the beginning of the 20th century in the area named Kirov, with 5–10 families.
 The first resident of the village was Karbala Baghir.
 The village was named Ashagi Avshar, because the main population of the village was the Avshars who moved from Nargiztepe.
 The village of Ashaghi Avshar has an area of 940 square meters with a population of 1940.

-The name of Agabayli village is related to the name of the person.
+The name of Agabayli village is related to the name of a person.
 In the 19th century, a man named Aghabey ruled the village.
 "Aghabayli" is a branch of the Kebirli tribe.
 The village of Agabayli is 5.3 square km with a population of 563.

 The village of Aran is named due to its geographical location.
 The economy in these territories, which had very dry soils, increased in the early part of the 20th century by the laying of the channel named after Orchenikidze on the basis of the famous Gavur arch.
 By the end of the 1930s, the place of the village was moved to the present location in order to ensure the safety of the residents of the village when Kuraiver overflowed its banks and left its bed.
 The village has a population of 2078 and an area of 14.91 km^{2}.